-Sunday Morning Church Service–starting June 20 our services will be in person and on Zoom.
+Sunday Morning Church Service–our services are now in person and on Zoom.

 We hold regular church services every Sunday morning from 11 to noon.
 We don’t have a personal pastor; rather, two books—the Bible and the Christian Science textbook, Science and Health with Key to the Scriptures by Mary Baker Eddy—serve as our impersonal Pastor.
 Services, then, are conducted by two lay readers elected by the membership.
 The First Reader has charge of the service and reads primarily from Science and Health, while the Second Reader reads from the Holy Bible.
 Most of the Bible passages read are from the King James Version.

 About half of the service consists of the reading of passages from the Bible and from Science and Health.
 The two Readers alternate, with Bible passages followed by correlative ones from Science and Health, usually for six sections.
 These readings are chosen to be read by Christian Scientists throughout the world and in many languages every day during the preceding week, so members of the congregation have been pondering and praying with the ideas presented and are well prepared to listen to them on Sunday.
 We invite newcomers who are interested in doing so to leave with a copy of the Christian Science Quarterly Bible Lesson publication, which outlines the lessons for the quarter.

 We believe that mental or emotional as well as physical healing can take place as fear and misconceptions about God and His/Her creation are replaced with spiritual truth.
 This hour on Sunday morning, then, is a time to feel and express God’s great love and to allow anything unlike God in one’s thought to be replaced with what the Bible calls “the mind of Christ” (I Corinthians 2:16).

 Wednesday Evening Testimony Meeting–our meetings are now in person and on Zoom.